WeblateOrg/weblate/docs/admin/projects.rst

 Weblate organizes translatable content into tree like structure.
 The toplevel object is :ref:`project`, which should hold all translations which belong together (for example translation of an application in several versions and/or documentation).
-On the next level, there is :ref:`subproject`, which is actually the resource to translate.
+On the next level, there is :ref:`resource`, which is actually the resource to translate.
 Here you define Git repository to use and mask of files to translate.
-Bellow :ref:`subproject` there are individual translations, which are handled automatically by Weblate as the translation files (matching mask defined in :ref:`subproject`) appear in Git repository.
+Bellow :ref:`resource` there are individual translations, which are handled automatically by Weblate as the translation files (matching mask defined in :ref:`resource`) appear in Git repository.

 Administration
 --------------